sst/guide/_chapters/what-does-this-guide-cover.md

 - Configure Cognito Identity Pool through code
 - Environment variables in Serverless Framework
 - Working with secrets in Serverless Framework
-- Unit tests in Serverless
+- Unit tests in serverless
 - Automating deployments using Seed
 - Configuring custom domains through Seed

-Monitoring and debugging Serverless apps:
+Monitoring and debugging serverless apps:

 - Set up error reporting in React using Sentry
 - Configure an Error Boundary in React
-- Add error logging to our Serverless APIs
+- Add error logging to our serverless APIs
-- Cover the debugging workflow for common Serverless errors
+- Cover the debugging workflow for common serverless errors

 We think this will give you a good foundation on building full-stack production ready serverless applications.
 If there are any other concepts or technologies you'd like us to cover, feel free to let us know on our [forums]({{ site.forum_url }}).